 Shadow IT is Bad

-Let’s face it, most people working today have been using technology for over 20 years.
+Let’s face it, most people working today have used technology for over 20 years.
 They may not be IT experts (they aren’t), but they aren’t novice users either.
 They can spot a tool when they see one.
-For the end-user, finding solutions to their problems in the form of a simple-to-download application, is a “no-brainer”, especially if the person is proficient with the unauthorized software.
+For the end-user, finding solutions to their problems through a simple-to-download application is a “no-brainer”, especially if the person is proficient with the unauthorized software.
 They won’t think twice before downloading the title.

-The problem, quite obviously, is that the software being downloaded may have vulnerabilities upon download; and, if it’s allowed to fester without updates on a workstation for some time, will likely have some.
+The problem, quite obviously, is that the software being downloaded may have vulnerabilities upon download.
+If it’s allowed to fester without updates on a workstation for some time, it will likely have some.